makrai/notes/he-2006-disentangled-attention.md

 * model architecture DeBERTa: Decoding-enh BERT with dis-entangled attention
-  * disentangled attention: each word is represented using two vectors that encode its content and position, respectively, and the attention weights among words are computed using disentangled matrices on their contents and relative positions
+  * disentangled attention: each word is represented using two vectors that encode its content and position, respectively, and
+    * the attention weights among words are computed using disentangled mxs on their contents and relative positions
   * enhanced mask decoder is used to incorporate absolute positions in the decoding layer to predict the masked tokens in model pre-training
-* significantly improve the
+* significant improvements
-  * efficiency of model pre-training and the
+  * efficiency of model pre-training
   * performance of both natural language understand (NLU) and generation (NLG)
   * Compared to RoBERTa-Large, a DeBERTa model trained on half of the data
     * NLP tasks, achieving improvements on